thadeshammer/boilerplate-sqlalch-fastapi/readme.md

-# Toy Example Minimal Boilerplate python fastapi sqlalchemy with rate-limiting

-That sounds like chat-gpt named it but it was, in fact, me.
-This example is simplistic and straightforward by design.
-It's meant to get you moving.
-Good luck!
+# Boilerplate Python for FastAPI and SQLAlchemy

+A simplistic and thoroughly commented example to get you up and moving with minimal fuss.
+There's a SlowAPI rate-limiting example you can trim out if you don't need it.

 ## Quick Start

-Pull it down, start docker, run:
+Clone, start docker, and run:
 ```
 docker-compose build && docker-compose up
 ```
 Then open up the Swagger UI via `localhost/docs`

-There are only two VERY simple endpoints in this example.
+There are only three VERY simple endpoints in this example.

+* `/` the root just returns 'Ready.' if it did in fact start okay.
-* `/test` takes a string 'name' and sticks it into the DB along with a generated UUID.
+* `/add` takes a string 'name' and sticks it into the DB along with a generated UUID.
 * `/getnames` will spit out everything in that table.

 **NOTE the DB is not persisted outside of its container** so if you destroy/rebuild the container, that data is gone.
 If you don't want that, you'll need to mount a volume for it.